Board Certified Behavior Analyst Credential

 The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examination.
 Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.

 In addition, some students may take courses from other programs and wish to transfer the courses into our programs.
 It is important to note that university programs allocate the BACB-required course content across courses in an ABAI-verified course sequence differently, so courses do not always transfer easily from one program to another.
 In these cases, it is the student’s responsibility to contact the BACB for a coursework evaluation, subject to fees, to determine what combination of courses would meet their current requirements to apply for the certification under a pre-approved sequence.

 Please review the BACB website for requirements regularly.

 ABA Program Coordinator Contact Info

-Amanda Guld Fisher, Associate Professor of Practice, is the Program Coordinator for the Applied Behavior Analysis & Special Education Programs.
+Jason Travers, associate professor, is the program coordinator for the Applied Behavior Analysis & Special Education Programs.